The Mitsubishi Foundation

 - Grant amount: 40 million yen (contributed by our foundation)

-(2) Social Welfare Supporting People in Need Amid COVID-19: Financial Assistance for Those Who Have their Roots Outside Japan
+(ii) Social Welfare Financial Assistance for Those Who Have their Roots Outside Japan